BSO

 At the Springfield bus terminal I was surprised to see that there are no more free papers available.
 It's buy the Springfield Republican or nothing.

-I stopped by St. Michael's to visit family and friends.
+I stopped by St. Michael's to check in on family and friends.

 Welcome to beautiful downtown Pine Point!